-The Alcohol and Other Drugs Risk Reduction (AOD) team strives to improve the health and safety of Western students and our campus community by encouraging responsible, safe, and informed decision making regarding substance use.
+The Alcohol and Other Drugs Consultation and Assessment (ADCAS) team strives to improve the health and safety of Western students and our campus community by encouraging responsible, safe, and informed decision making regarding substance use.
 By utilizing a nonjudgmental, risk reduction approach, we support students in seeking positive ways to consider their health, education, community, and others when considering alcohol or other substance use.
-AOD supports those who use and those who do not.
-AOD does not encourage underage use but recognizes the reality that drinking and drug use has been an ongoing challenge in the college culture for many years.
+ADCAS supports those who use and those who do not.
+ADCAS does not encourage underage use but recognizes the reality that drinking and drug use has been an ongoing challenge in the college culture for many years.

-AOD consists of highly trained Peer Health Educators.
+ADCAS consists of highly trained professionals and Peer Health Educators.
 These Peer Health Educators teach different risk reduction classes to fellow students that cover moderation strategies and risk reduction methods for alcohol and marijuana use.
 In addition, AOD provides outreach and information to the WWU community through posters, information booths, and awareness events.

 One-on-One Risk Reduction Sessions